kkristianr/dialect-identification/README.md

 base_biLSTM |4 | 0.70 | 0.70
 BERT_Multilingual | 2 | 0.80 | 0.80

 We were able to beat our baselines, however we missed our initial goal of 0.9 regarding the F1 score.
-I interpret the results as promising since we hardly optimized our model and we were initially limited by ressources and time.
-I am highly confident that with some hyperparameter optimization and eventually more epochs, it's possible to achieve a F1 score between 0.85 and 0.9
+It's difficult to interpret these results not having a strong LLM/bert baseline, however I am sure that with some constrastive learning, hyperparameter optimization and eventually more epochs, it's possible to achieve a higher score.

 #### Experiment on BKS